Scarabaeus1031/NEXAH/FIELD_LAYER/field_layer_core_formulation.md

 Result:

-> The system is better described as a continuous flow field.
+> The system is best described as a continuous vector field over state space.

 ---